ettmetal/Replicator/README.md

 🚧 __Replicator is still under construction.__ *There is __no stable version__ yet* 🚧

-__Current Version:__ [0.2.0-alpha](../../releases/tag/v0.2.0-alpha), known to work with Unity 2018.3
+__Current Version:__ [0.3.0-alpha](../../releases/tag/0.3.0-alpha), known to work with Unity 2019.3.
+It _may_ work with Unity 2018.3 and / or other previous versions of Unity.

 The Project's Roadmap is relativley well covered by its [GitHub Milestones](../../milestones), which group together issues to give an overview of upcoming changes.

 ## Getting Started

 Replicator makes it simple to rework existing code to use object pooling.
-Set up a pool, swap `Instantiate` calls to `Spawn` and `Destroy` calls to `Recycle`, then grab a cup of coffee or something.
+Set up a pool, swap `Instantiate` calls to `Spawn` and `Destroy` calls to `Recycle`, then grab a cup of coffee or something ☕.

 First, create an Object Pool in your project.